flavius-space/LEDPortalSimulator/README.md

 Then, in the Scripting tab, open the file `script_wrapper.py` and change the file path to point to the script you want to run, the click `Run Script`.
 The script will output to the terminal from which Blender was initially run.

+Note: because of the weird way these files are imported, you need to reload the script each time it is saved